Loop Systems for Hearing Aid Users

 - A meeting room with a divider.
 This requires some consideration as to the use of the room(s) when the dividing partition is open and closed.
 Note that when the divider is closed, they should be considered as two separate adjacent rooms.

 - Adjacent rooms.
 If rooms are adjacent, or above one another, consideration of confidentiality will be needed.
+A simple “perimeter loop” is often used where spillover is not considered an issue.
+Complex interleaved “Low Spill” loop cable layouts may be requires with two loop amplifiers per room, with 90 degree phase shift [quadrature] between them.
 If not, hearing aid users may hear sound from the room they are in, and the adjacent room at the same time, rendering both the rooms unusable.
+We can advise if required.

 - A TV Lounge.
 A loop can be very effective, allowing hearing aid users to switch to “T” position and receive direct sound from the TV.
 Other inputs can be added if required.